-By convention, the party that holds the second-highest number of seats in the House is designated the Official Opposition, although this practice is not set out in any Canadian rule or statute.
+By convention, the party that holds the second-highest number of seats in the House of Commons is designated the Official Opposition, although this practice is not set out in any Canadian rule or statute.
 The only exception to this convention occurred in 1922, when the Progressive Party declined to assume the role of the Official Opposition because it was supporting the government.

 Should two opposition parties end up with the same number of seats, the Speaker may be called upon to decide which party should be designated the Official Opposition.
-During the course of the 35th Parliament, changes in party strengths after a by-election and resignation resulted in the incumbent Official Opposition, the Bloc Québécois, and the Reform Party having the same number of seats.
+During the course of the 35th Parliament, changes in party strengths after a by-election and resignation resulted in the Bloc Québécois and the Reform Party having the same number of seats and both having a claim to being named the Official Opposition.
 In his ruling of 27 February 1996, Speaker Gilbert Parent found that "in the case of a tie during the course of a Parliament incumbency should be the determining factor" for which party forms the Official Opposition.
 Thus, the status quo was maintained and the Bloc Québécois remained the Official Opposition.

-Although no federal precedent exists with regard to determining the Official Opposition in the event of a tie after an election, provincial precedent does exist.
+Although no federal precedent exists with regard to determining the Official Opposition in the event of a tie after an election, precedent does exist at the provincial/territorial level.
 When two opposition parties each had an equal number of seats after the 1996 Yukon election, the Speaker determined that the principle of incumbency dictated "selecting an opposition party caucus which formed the government prior to an election to be the Official Opposition over an opposition party caucus that was a third party in the House prior to the election."
-39
+40

 Where no incumbency exits, other factors could be taken into consideration by the Speaker in determining the Official Opposition.
-After a general election in 1983 in Alberta, the opposition was composed of two New Democrats and two independent members.
-The Speaker of the Legislature based his decision to grant Official Opposition status to the New Democratic Party, in part on the basis of the popular vote received by the party.
+After a provincial general election in 1983 in Alberta, the opposition was composed of two New Democrats and two independent members.
+The Speaker of the Legislative Assembly based his decision to grant Official Opposition status to the New Democratic Party, in part on the basis of the popular vote received by the party.